What is product design?

-Product design is closely related to UX design, since both disciplines are centered around iteratively shaping a solution around an end-user – a mode of working that’s known as design thinking.
+Product design is closely related to UX design, since both disciplines are based on iteratively shaping a solution around an end-user – a mode of working that’s known as Design Thinking.

 It’s generally agreed that there are significant overlaps between the roles of product designer and UX designer.
-Both involve high levels of user empathy, and both dedicate significant time and energy to understanding who the user is and where they are coming from.
+UX designers often work alongside product designers, and both roles involve high levels of user empathy, and both dedicate significant time and energy to understanding who the user is and where they are coming from.

 The product designer role may have a wider remit than the UX designer, since it must take into account the aesthetics of a product and its alignment with the wider business brand, as well as its relationship to what competitors are doing in the same market.